Ensono/amido.github.io/docs/publishing.md

 ## What registry are we using

-All of our packages are opensource and can be found under the @amidostacks organisation on [npm](https://www.npmjs.com/settings/amidostacks/packages).
+All of our packages are open-source and can be found under the @amidostacks organisation on [npm](https://www.npmjs.com/settings/amidostacks/packages).

 ## Do I need access to the registry to be able to publish